epfl-ada/ada-2024-project-padamalgame/docs/index.markdown

 - most common languages: english, french, german, spanish
 - most common genres: action & adventure, comedy, crime & gangster, drama, family & children, fantasy & science fiction, historical & period, horror & supernatural, romance & relationship, thrillers & mystery, other

-When plotting the data, we observe that the box office seems to have a heavy tailed distribution, we therefore run our regression on the log box office and see that it does indeed improve R squared (or explained variance) !
+When plotting the data, we observe that the box office seems to have a heavy tailed distribution, we therefore run our regression on the log box office and see that it does indeed improve R squared (or explained variance)!

 Finally, we face a serious problem with collinearity which falsifies our interpretation of the coefficients.
 We combat it with a technique called forward selection which greedily selects the best features until our metric isn’t improved by the addition of a new feature.
 We now have our most important features and can safely run OLS without fearing collinearity too much !

 *Here are our findings:*

 ### Log Box Office:  a nice family outing
-[INSERT BOX OFFICE OLS SUMMARY PNG HERE] 	[INSERT BOX OFFICE COEF PLOT HERE] [TOGGLE BUTTON]

 We’ll have to be careful here.
 As we have taken the log value of the box office, our interpretation of the coefficients will be a little different.
-Each coefficient represents a multiplicative increase !
+**Each coefficient represents a multiplicative increase !**

 The forward selection algorithm has picked 14 features out of the original 29:
 - movie runtime